josephhchoi/data-portfolio/Data Analyst Projects/P4 - Project Management Dashboard/README.md

 ## About the Project
 Welcome to my Project Management Dashboard!

-This project showcases my proficiency in building a dashboard using a construction management dataset.
+This project showcases my proficiency in building a dashboard using construction management dataset.
 Throughout this project, I demonstrate my expertise in three key areas:
 - DAX
 - Time Analysis
 - Calculated Measures/Columns